AndrewA111/ProjectWebApp/README.md

 The address of this web-service must be included at the top of `/question/views.py`, as the variable `API_URL`.

+This application has been developed using Python version 3.7.5.

 ### Running the application
-Download the project then navigate to the project root directory and type the following commands:
+It is recommended that this application is run in a virtual environment.
+Within your virtual environment, navigate to the project root directory and enter the following command to install dependencies:

+`pip install -r requirements.txt`

+Still in the project root directory, type the following commands:

->python manage.py makemigrations<br>
+`python manage.py makemigrations`<br>
->python manage.py migrate<br>
+`python manage.py migrate`<br>
->python population_script.py<br>
+`python population_script.py`<br>
->python manage.py runserver
+`python manage.py runserver`

 The console output should provide the address where the website can be accessed.